kmalinich/mbpfan/README.md

 *  It only uses the temperatures from the processors as input.
 *  It requires coretemp and applesmc kernel modules to be loaded.
 *  It requires root use
-*  It daemonizes or stays in foreground
-*  Verbose mode for both syslog and stdout
 *  Users can configure it using the file /etc/mbpfan.conf

 **Table Of Contents**